Espain History, Family Crest & Coats of Arms

 Early Origins of the Espain family

-Spain was first found in Somerset where Alfred d'Espagne was a great Norman Baron, brother of Roger Toeni, from Eespagne, Pont Audemer who was granted twenty lordships in Somerset.
+The surname E Spain was first found in Somerset where Alfred d'Espagne was a great Norman Baron, brother of Roger Toeni, from Eespagne, Pont Audemer who was granted twenty lordships in Somerset.
 The parish of Willingale- Spain "derives the adjunct to its name from the family of Hervey de Spain, to whom it belonged at the time of the Norman survey."
-CITATION[CLOSE]

-Another 75 words (5 lines of text) are included under the topic Early Espain History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Espain research.
+Another 38 words (3 lines of text) are included under the topic Early Espain History in all our PDF Extended History products and printed products wherever possible.

 Espain Spelling Variations